jrydberg/fechter/README.md

 sending them a "are you there?" message and expecting a reply.
 If the node does not answer, the resources allocated to that node will be re-allocated to another node.

-Each node does a connectivity check to make sure that it is able to reach its gateway.
-If it fails to do so, it will signal to the leader that "i do not want any resources".

 ## The allocation algorithm ##